aws-samples/aws-etl-orchestrator/README.md

 ```
 #### Parameters:

 * `sfn_activity_arn` - AWS Step Functions activity task ARN.
 This ARN is used to query AWS Step Functions for new tasks (i.e. new AWS Glue jobs to run).
 The ARN is a combination of the AWS region, your AWS account Id, and the name property of the  [AWS::StepFunctions::Activity](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-activity.html) resource in the `stepfunctions-resources.yaml` CloudFormation template.
-An ARN looks as follows `arn:aws:states:<AWS-REGION>:<YOUR-AWS-ACCOUNT-ID>:activity:<STEPFUNCTIONS-ACTIVITY-NAME>`.
+An ARN looks as follows `arn:aws:states:<AWS-REGION>:<AWS-ACCOUNT-ID>:activity:<STEPFUNCTIONS-ACTIVITY-NAME>`.
 By default, the activity name is `GlueRunnerActivity`.

 * `sfn_worker_name` - A property that is passed to AWS Step Functions when getting activity tasks.